Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Channel Modeling of NSINs

 Unfortunately, an airborne array antenna will jitter due to the unstable movement of the airborne platform, which challenges the analysis of the phase delay.
 In this subsection, we discuss the impact of jittering on phase delay.
-Denote $\bm R$ as a rotation matrix capturing the attitude of an airborne platform, which can be measured by yaw, pitch, and roll angles; we then have
+Denote $\bm R$ as a rotation matrix capturing the attitude of an airborne platform, which can be measured by yaw, pitch, and roll angles. {The impact of attitude changes on the array element can be modeled as ${\bm r}_{m,n}^{\rm true} = {\bm R} {\bm r}_{m,n}$, and denote $R_{ij}$ as the $(i,j)$-th element of ${\bm R}$.} We can then summarize the expressions of phase delays and steering matrixes of three typical types of antenna arrays, including linear antenna arrays, rectangular antenna arrays, and circular antenna arrays in Table \ref{table_array_antenna_violation}. {The reader interested in studying NSIN channel models can refer directly to this table for the modeling of steering vectors/matrices.}